-My research interests are in industrial organization and urban economics, primarily in commercial real estate and retail.
+My research focuses on industrial organization and urban economics, primarily in commercial real estate and retail.

 You can find my CV here.

-Distributional Effects of Exclusive Dealing in Commercial Real Estate (JMP)
+Distributional Effects of Exclusive Dealing in Retail Real Estate (JMP)

 Buck Wild: The Impact of the Dollar Store on Households and Local Retail Competition